open-esq/regulationcrowdfunding/corporate_form.md

 ### Overview

-The stock is a restricted class with voting rights.
+The stock will be a restricted class with voting rights.
 It will be held in a smart contract and paired with ETH so that it is dynamically priced similar to Uniswap exchanges, with the smart contract being the sole liquidity provider.
-In order to receive the stock, purchasers must obtain a verification token, which can be obtained through another smart contract that acts as a faucet.
+In order to receive the stock, purchasers must obtain a Verification Token, which can be obtained through another smart contract that acts as a faucet.
 The purchaser must give us his/her name and mailing address in exchange for the verification token so that ownership may be reflected on our corporate ledger, as is required by Del. law.

 We should offer the stock in compliance with SEC Rule 506(c), which allows solicitation *only* to accredited investors.
+Therefore, we need to follow proper procedures that an ETH address is owned by an accredited investor before issuing a Verification Token.
 This violates the ethos of open source, but--because our company is at the early stages of its development--we don't have the resources available to offer to the general public.

 ### Relevant Law